nulogy/vorpal/README.md

 In this aggregate, the Tree is the root and the Branches are inside the aggregate boundary.
 The Gardener is not technically part of the aggregate but is required for the aggregate to make sense so we say that it is on the aggregate boundary.
 Only objects that are inside the aggregate boundary will be saved, updated, or destroyed by Vorpal.

-POROs must have setters and getters for all fields and associations that are to be persisted.
+POROs must have setters and getters for all attributes and associations that are to be persisted.
 They must also provide a no argument constructor.

 Along with a relational model (in PostgreSQL):